Home Construction & Renovation FAQs

 Q: How does the builder get the funds?

 A: Either you or the builder may request funds as construction is completed.
 Once the request is made, an inspector is sent to the property to verify the work is completed.
 Upon receipt of the inspection report, ENB will release the funds.
 The standard method is a check made payable to both you and the builder.
 However, you may elect a Direct Disbursement to Builder option.
-In this scenario, you permit ENB to release the funds directly to the builder, either via check or wire, speeding up the funding process for the project.
+In this scenario, you permit ENB to release the funds directly to the builder, either via check or ACH, speeding up the funding process for the project.

 Q: How do I request a draw?